History of the Italy national football team: Second European title (2018–2021)

-On 11 July 2021, Italy won the UEFA Euro 2020 by a 3–2 victory on penalty shoot-out after a 1–1 draw (Bonucci equalized in the second-half the opening goal of Shaw) on extra-time against England in the final.
-Italy won its second European Championship title 53 years after the first, won at home in 1968 and their first major international trophy win since the 2006 FIFA World Cup.
+At the delayed Euro 2020, Italy finished top of Group A, ahead of Turkey, Switzerland, and Wales.
+Being one of the host nations, Italy played all three group games at Rome's Stadio Olimpico, and it became the first team in European Championship history to win each group stage match without conceding.
+In the round of 16, Italy defeated Austria 2–1 at Wembley Stadium after extra time.
+In the quarter-finals, Italy secured a 2–1 victory over Belgium, before beating Spain on penalties in the semi-finals.

+In the final, on 11 July 2021, Italy won the European Championship defeating hosts England at Wembley Stadium on penalties after a 1–1 draw, for their second European title and their first since 1968.
+Goalkeeper Gianluigi Donnarumma also won the Player of the Tournament award, given to the best player of the tournament.
 On 16 July, all members of the European Championship-winning squad were awarded the Italian Order of Merit of Cavaliere.

-In October 2021 Italy participated in the UEFA Nations League Finals held at home.
-On 6 October, Italy played the semi‐final against Spain, losing 2–1 at San Siro.
-This match caused the end of the record of 37 unbeaten matches, more than 3 years after the last defeat.
-Four days later, Italy won the third-place final 2–1 against Belgium at the Juventus Stadium.
-On 15 November 2021, Italy drew 0–0 with Northern Ireland in their final 2022 World Cup qualifying Group C match and finished in second place, two points behind Switzerland.
-Italy were then required to go through the second round of qualifying again.
+In October 2021, Italy participated in the UEFA Nations League Finals as hosts, and lost the semi-final against Spain, 2–1 at the San Siro.
+This match meant the end of the record 37-game unbeaten run and the first defeat for Italy in more than three years.
+Four days later, Italy won the third-place play-off, 2–1 against Belgium.

+Failure to qualify for 2022 World Cup and disappointment at Euro 2024

-On 24 March 2022, Italy lost 1–0 in the semi-final of the play-offs against North Macedonia in Palermo, at Stadio Renzo Barbera, failing to qualify for the World Cup for a second consecutive time.
-On 1 June 2022 Italy took part in the CONMEBOL–UEFA Cup of Champions match, rebranded as the 2022 Finalissima, losing 3–0 against Argentina in London.
-On 26 September Italy qualified to the 2023 UEFA Nations League Finals after beating Hungary 2–0 in Budapest.
+On 15 November 2021, Italy drew 0–0 with Northern Ireland in their final 2022 World Cup qualifying match and finished in second place, two points behind Switzerland.
+On 24 March 2022, Italy lost 1–0 in the semi-final of the play-offs against North Macedonia, their first-ever World Cup qualifying home defeat, therefore, failing to qualify for the World Cup for a second consecutive time.

+On 1 June 2022, Italy took part in the CONMEBOL–UEFA Cup of Champions match, rebranded as the 2022 Finalissima, losing 3–0 against defending Copa América champion Argentina.
+In September Italy qualified for the 2023 UEFA Nations League Finals after beating Hungary 2–0 in Budapest.
 On 15 June 2023, Italy played the semi-final against Spain, losing 2–1.
-Three days later, Italy won the third-place final 3–2 against the Netherlands.
-Mancini's stay on Italy's bench ended two months later following his resignal, with Luciano Spalletti being chosen in his place.
+Three days later, Italy won the third-place match 3–2 against the Netherlands.

-Spalletti years (2023–present)

-As of September 2023, Spalletti led the team in the last six games of Euro 2024 qualifying, and Italy managed to achieve direct qualification to the European Championship.
-Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland.
+In August 2023, after five years as Italy's coach, Mancini resigned.
+Luciano Spalletti was chosen as the new coach, and led the team in the last six games of Euro 2024 qualifying, managing to achieve direct qualification to the European Championship.
+Italy were eliminated from the tournament in the round of 16 following a 2–0 loss to Switzerland, leading the minister for Sport Andrea Abodi to call the Euro campaign a "failure".

+The Italy XI that were defeated by Norway in June 2025.